siraben/website/_drafts/organizing-theories.md

 [Hierarchy Builder](https://github.com/math-comp/hierarchy-builder)
 (HB) package is best described as a boilerplate generator, but in a good way!
-From a usability point of view, it is similar to typeclasses, though one has to be a bit more explicit about the transitive instances (see below).
+From a usability point of view, it is similar to typeclasses.

-First we define semigroups.  `HB.mixin Record IsSemigroup A` declares that we are about to define a predicate `IsSemigroup` over a type `A`, and the two entries in the record are the binary operation and the associativity law, respectively.
+First we define semigroups.  `HB.mixin Record IsSemigroup A` declares that we are about to define a predicate `IsSemigroup` over a type `A`, and the two entries in the record denote the binary operation and its associativity, respectively.
 We also define an infix notation for convenience.

 ```coq
 From HB Require Import structures.